 Here is the 2019 resume of one serial embezzler.
 She has used different names at various times including Unique Wells and Unique Edmond.
 She has a lengthy criminal record, and her own page in our Hall of Shame — https://www.prosperident.com/hiring-alert-nevada/.

 So let’s take a forensic look at her resume and the attached reference letter.
-A few things pop out:
+A few things pop out when you read a resume critically:

 - Work experience on the resume is limited to two corporately-owned dental practices.
 Many practice owners do not bother checking references, and thieves know that there is a bit more work involved in obtaining a reference from a large organization like a university or DSO than a solo practice.
 Embezzlers know that listing large organizations is enough to deter prospective employers from reference checking.